TEALSK12/2nd-semester-introduction-to-computer-science/units/supplemental/calculator_canada.md

 ### Project Phases

 This project will be significantly larger in scope than any of students' previous assignments, so there will be more design and planning than before.
 More importantly, though, rather than be given a well-defined specification, students will be setting the requirements for the project by coming up with an idea, fleshing out the details, and defining the steps necessary to complete their program.
-Emphasize with the students that they must complete **all** of the steps **in order** for their project to be successful.  _half_ of the grade will be based not on how well their program works, but on how well you completed the design and planning process.
+Emphasize with the students that they must complete **all** of the steps **in order** for their project to be successful.  _Half_ of the grade will be based not on how well their program works, but on how well you completed the design and planning process.

 The project includes these applied design phases: